enso-managers/home/tools/manual-sheet2reqif.md

 ### Install the App on a Web-Server

-Download the last released program version “specIF-apps.vX.Y.zip” from
+Download the last released program version “tools.vX.Y.zip” from
 <a href="https://github.com/enso-managers/SpecIF-Tools/releases" target="_blank">https://github.com/enso-managers/SpecIF-Tools/releases</a>,
 to be found in the collapsible “assets” section, and unzip the file in the file system of the web server of your choice.
-Enter "http://domain.tld/path/view.html" or "http://domain.tld/path/edit.html" in the address line of your web browser to start the respective app.
+Enter "http://domain.tld/path/sheet2reqif.html" in the address line of your web browser to start the app.
-Of course, "domain.tld/path" has to be replaced according to your installation.
+Of course, "domain.tld/path/" has to be replaced according to your installation.

 ### Use the Installed App